-Leaning Into Digital: How to Prepare Your Business for Post-Coronavirus and Your Comeback
+Leaning Into Digital: How to Prepare Your Business for Post-COVID-19 & Your Comeback

 As social distancing quickly becomes the new normal, many businesses have had to figure out how to transition fully into the digital space in a matter of days (if not hours).
 Consumers are now working from home, with their free time translating into even more screen time.
 Having a digital presence is no longer a mere necessity—it’s vital.
 And while many businesses will take a hit, they will come back, and likely come back quickly.
 Though by no means the ideal, this time is an opportunity to invest in the future of your brand.
 We’re going over a few ways to do it.

 Take a hard look at your existing budgets with fresh eyes.
 For many, this means funneling events funding into content development.
 We recommend saving half of the allotted amount for when the market returns and invest the rest in your new focal point.
 This may look like a new blog series, paid social, or even a virtually hosted event.
 Your goal is to meet audience needs now, but you’ll have the added benefit of content at the ready for the year ahead.

 “Business as usual” may have slowed, but it’s no reason to slow down.
 Whatever marketing elements you’ve previously neglected in favor of operational needs, you can now give your full attention.
 You can refocus on content enrichment, assessing your MarTech stack, or refining the customer journey—anything you’ve treated as a “set and forget.”
 You’re going to want to be totally ready for the return, so set yourself up early.